mlaursen/react-md-docs/README.md

 # Getting Started

-If you want to test most recent changes from the react-md it is ideal to follow the steps below
+If you want to test the most recent changes from the react-md it is ideal to follow the steps below:

 ```bash